-Strohm is committed to its core values for a sustainable future: reducing the CO2 footprint of pipelines around the globe, and providing solutions for hydrogen and carbon capture applications.
-Read more in Strohm's Climate Policy.
+At Strohm, we are committed to disrupting, innovating, and leading for the better.
+This includes our focus on working towards a net-zero society.
+We uphold our core values for a sustainable future by reducing the CO2 footprint of pipelines globally and providing solutions for hydrogen and carbon capture applications.
+Learn more in Strohm's Climate Policy.

-Strohm is proud to be a Climate Neutral Certified organisation, according to the Climate Neutral Certification standard from Climate Climate Group (CNG).
-We achieved compliance to this standard to become a Climate Neutral Organisation after an audit by an independent Certification body in 2020 by implementing an ESG strategy featuring key CO2 reduction initiatives, including an accredited offsetting programme.
-A copy of this certificate can be downloaded here.
+Strohm is proud to be a Climate Activator Certified organization, according to the Climate Activator Certification standard.
+We achieved compliance with this standard following an audit by an independent certification body in 2020.
+This certification recognizes our implementation of an ESG strategy with key CO2 reduction initiatives, including an accredited offsetting program.
+Copy of our certificate can be downloaded here.

-Through these efforts, we are making significant progress towards achieving our next goal, to reduce our products COfootprint from a product life cycle point of view and invest in product development to support the energy transition.
+Through these efforts, we are making significant strides toward our next goal: reducing our products' CO2 footprint across their lifecycle and investing in product development to support the energy transition.

 Reducing CO2 footprint of your pipeline infrastructure through TCP